ethansmith2000/noble/README.md

 ### CosActivation

-Learnable cosine activation with per-dimension frequency and phase:
+Learnable cosine activation with per dimension frequency and phase:

 ```python
 from noble import CosActivation